 - Top companies from Germany

 - Top companies from Australia

-List of the 30 components of the Dow index by market capitalization
+List of the top 30 American companies in the Dow Jones index by market capitalization

 To help you learn more about these corporations, details about the thirty companies that compose the Dow index have been collected hereafter.
 Each company is listed with presentations of its sector, activities, market capitalization, a direct link to its website, logo and stock symbol.

 Companies are ranked by market capitalization in United States Dollars, as of effective close on Friday, August 23, 2019.

 Quick links to the top 30 publicly listed companies in the United States Dow Jones Industrial Average

 To speed up browsing in this long list, here are quick links to go directly to the details of any of the DJIA companies.